What is the cost of services provided by SJDC?

 How long does it take to complete digital forensics analysis?

-A basic request for a cell phone analysis and recovery of first level data (includes deleted data) requires about three and half billable hours for most phones.
+A basic request for a cell phone analysis and recovery of first level data (includes deleted data) requires about 4 billable hours for most phones.
 In most cases the recovery of first level data is sufficient.
 Broader requests that involve extensive research are likely to exceed 15 hours.
-Depending on the phone make/model, JTAG forensics is likely to exceed fifteen billable hours.

 What is the likelihood of recovering deleted text messages?